The truth about Wix and Squarespace

 Websites from DIY builders can be like Pinterest projects gone wrong.
 They never look as professional or as sleek as the demo — partly due to the user’s skill level but mostly because the advertised sites are produced with limited content and striking stock photography.
 And once you choose a look, you’re stuck with it.

 I can spot a DIY website on first sight.
 First-timers make the same mistake: They dive into the website process without putting any thought to planning.
 They input their credit card information, choose a template and start plugging away.
 The final product is loaded with loud headlines with different typefaces, confusing and misleading messaging and functionality issues.

 Griff’s website was easy to set up because there isn’t any functionality; it’s a long-running blog with photos.
-And because he’s 9, I instructed search engines to not index his site — if only business websites were as easy!
+And because he’s a kid, I instructed search engines to not index his site — if only business websites were as easy!

 In today’s competitive digital marketing landscape, the pressure is on for a seamless, intuitive and even delightful user experience — from online forms and e-commerce stores to client portals and robust galleries.
 So, in addition to high quality content, all websites require fine tuning small details.
 If the site is sluggish, you have to figure out what’s causing it.
 If the payment gateway is confusing for the end user, you have to figure out a way to simplify the process.

 Many all-in-one web building applications focus so much on what the templates look like that they neglect user-friendly functionality and digital marketing.
 Wix and Squarespace have remedied a lot of these issues, but they are still catching up with the rest of the digital world.

 Wix and Squarespace, for instance, have been plagued with negative reviews for a lack of attention to SEO and easy Google Analytics installation.